BazzaCuda/ffmpegparams/README.md

 The program modifies the skeleton batch file and creates a "zzz_convert.bat" Windows batch file in the same folder as the first file in your input list.
 If you uncheck the "Overwrite convert.bat" option, the program will create "zzz_convert1.bat", "zzz_convert2.bat" etc. instead, each time you click GO.
+This allows you to setup multiple batch jobs in multiple folders before running them.

 Each converted output file has [c] added to the file name to ensure the input file is not overwritten.